Assignment 1: Larson Scanner

 You should have at least three distinct levels of brightness (not including "zero brightness," or the lights that are off).

-This fancy code will surely require some top-notch comments that thorougly explain how it works!
+This fancy code will surely require thorough comments to explain how it works!

-Before starting on the extension, be sure you have completed all core tasks, including commit, tag, and push of your finished scanner.
+Before diving into the extension, be sure you have completed all of your basic scanner, including commit, tag, and push.
 This ensures your submission tag is a known good place that can be a fallback if the extension doesn't pan out.

 Grading